Is Your Advisor Generating “Alpha”?

 Finally, perhaps the most important role the advisor can play is that of the “financial coach” who keeps you on the road to success.
 Much as a personal trainer who encourages good nutrition and exercise so you can have the health you want; a good financial advisor will keep you on the financial road that will help you achieve your goals.

 How valuable is a good advisor?
 Research indicates that these five things done well can yield up to three percent of returns above what you could achieve by going it alone.
-Perhaps more significant, the most valuable elements require judgement, discretion and encouragement — things that a “robo advisor” will not do for you.
+Perhaps more significantly, the most valuable elements require judgment, discretion, and encouragement — things that a “robo advisor” will not do for you.

 [i] Donald G. Bennyhoff and Francis M. Kinniry, Vanguard Advisor’s Alpha®, Vanguard Research, 2018 also Capital Sigma: The Return on Advice, Envestnet, 2016